Online Teaching and Learning

-Listing everything that students will need and do helps to ensure that you have everything ready for them (this can significantly reduce student questions and frustration as well as make your life easier!)
+Listing everything that students will need and do helps to ensure that you have everything ready for them.
+This can significantly reduce student questions and frustration as well as make your life easier!

 - Identify assessment instruments.

-- Determine academic integrity needs.
+- Determine academic integrity challenges.

-- List any scaffolding or preparation needs.
+- List any scaffolding or preparation that needs to be done.

 Review your face-to-face assessments: